-- An epidemic is the rapid spread of infectious disease to a large number of people in a given population within a short period of time.
+An epidemic is the rapid spread of infectious diseases to a large number of people in a given population within a short period of time.

 - According to modern concepts, an epidemic is defined as the occurrence in a community or region of cases of an illness or other health-related events clearly in excess of normal expectancy.